Prostate Gland Enlargement – BPH

 Laser therapy

-• Ablative procedures.
-These procedures vaporize obstructive prostate tissue to increase urine flow.
-Examples include photoselective vaporization of the prostate (PVP) and holmium laser ablation of the prostate (HoLAP).
-Ablative procedures can cause irritating urinary symptoms after surgery, so in rare situations another resection procedure might be needed at some point.
+• Ablative procedures: These vaporize obstructive prostate tissue to increase urine flow.
+Examples include photoselective vaporization (PVP) and holmium laser ablation of the prostate (HoLAP).
+These may cause urinary symptoms after surgery and may require repeat procedures.

-• Enucleative procedures.
-Enucleative procedures, such as holmium laser enucleation of the prostate (HoLEP), generally remove all the prostate tissue blocking urine flow and prevent regrowth of tissue.
-The removed tissue can be examined for prostate cancer and other conditions.
-These procedures are similar to open prostatectomy.
+• Enucleation procedures: Procedures such as holmium laser enucleation of the prostate (HoLEP) remove all obstructive tissue and prevent regrowth.
+Removed tissue can be tested for cancer or other conditions.
+These are similar to open prostatectomy.

 Prostatic urethral lift (PUL)